mlanza/ai-literacy/201/13-cloning-yourself.md

 – Clarify what’s new, optional, or customized for this role
 ```

 A **spec** like this isn’t just a nice-to-have.
-It’s a reusable **workflow artifact** which can be dropped into future prompts to restore the standards you taught here.
+It’s a reusable **process artifact** which can be dropped into future prompts to restore the standards you taught here.

 You copy that list into a markdown file:
 `/Documents/Artifacts/role-guide-style.md`